-The new Italian franchise tightened up after the break and showed that the Dragons still have plenty of work to do in terms of multi-phase attacking, but it was their efforts without the ball that made the difference.
+The new Italian franchise tightened up after the break and showed that the Dragons still have plenty of work to do in terms of multi-phase attacking, but it was their efforts without the ball that

 They ruthlessly punished turnovers in the first half and then prevented Zebre from crossing for a consolation when the clock was winding down.